RenrenRihitoRayo/dpl/docs/updates.md

     Example: "This is a test" becomes "This is 10 test" It is now fixed by making strings parsed before the hex literals.

+    Benchmarks (not totally accurate)
+    Device:    Oppo A18
+    OS:        Android 14
+    RAM:       4Gb
+    Processor: Helio G85

+    1 million loop

+    With string parsing
+    1.4.3: 11.812s
+    1.4.2: 17.017s

+    Code:
+    ```DuProL
+        START_TIME
+        for i in (Range 1,000,000)
+            # This tests the string parsing speed
+            pass "test"
+        end
+        STOP_TIME
+        LOG_TIME
+    ```

+    Without string parsing
+    1.4.3: 65.914ms
+    1.4.2: 80.352ms

+    Code:
+    ```DuProL
+        START_TIME
+        for i in (Range 1,000,000)
+        end
+        STOP_TIME
+        LOG_TIME
+    ```

+    Since the string parsing is now on the preruntime side.
+The loops are a ton more faster.

 # Additions 1.4.0

     DuProL/Python API Update!